Alex Morgan, US women's soccer team honored at The ESPYS

 "Sorry, but this is probably the second-best trophy we won this week," Morgan said jokingly, hoisting her individual trophy.

-"I've dropped the F-bomb on every stage the last four days, so we'll just spare you that," Rapinoe told the audience.
+"I've dropped the F-bomb on every stage I've been on for the last three days, so we'll just spare you that," Rapinoe told the audience.

 Giannis Antetokounmpo of the Milwaukee Bucks won male athlete of the year at the show honoring the past year's top athletes and moments in sports.